 • Web applications: PostgreSQL is commonly used as the backend database for web applications, providing a reliable and scalable data storage solution for applications with high concurrency and transaction rates.

-MongoDB stores data as collections of documents in a flexible, JSON-like format called BSON (binary JSON).
+MongoDB stores data as collections of documents in a flexible, binary JSON-like format called BSON (Binary JSON).
 This allows you to store and retrieve data in a more flexible and scalable way, without having to conform to a rigid data schema.
+BSON extends the JSON format to include additional data types like dates, binary data, and decimal numbers.

 In addition to BSON, MongoDB has its native query language called MongoDB Query Language (MQL).
 It's an alternative to structured query language (SQL), which is used in relational databases.

-MongoDB provides advanced features like sharding, which allows you to add more servers to your MongoDB cluster and partition your data to each of these servers.
-This reduces load and creates a scalable architecture to handle varied demand; for example, a sudden hike in web traffic due to ad placement.
-What makes it more attractive is the fact that there is no downtime when implementing this feature.
+MongoDB provides advanced features like sharding, which allows you to add more servers to your MongoDB cluster and distribute your data across them.
+This horizontal scaling reduces load and creates a highly scalable architecture to handle increased demand, such as sudden spikes in web traffic.
+One of the key benefits of sharding is that it can be implemented without downtime, ensuring continuous availability of your application.

 MongoDB Security